Sharm El Sheikh: Geography and history

 A hierarchical planning approach was adopted for the Gulf of Aqaba, whereby the area's components were evaluated and subdivided into zones, cities and centers.
 In accordance with this approach, the Gulf of Aqaba zone was subdivided into four cities: Taba, Nuweiba, Dahab and Sharm El Sheikh.
 Sharm El Sheikh city has been subdivided into five homogeneous centers, namely Nabq, Ras Nusrani, Naama Bay, Umm Sid and Sharm El Maya.

 Sharm El Sheikh city, with Naama Bay, Hay el Nour, Hadaba, Rowaysat, Montazah and Shark's Bay form a metropolitan area.

 The site off the shore gun emplacements at Ras Nasrani opposite Tiran Island is now a diving area.

 In 2005, the resort was hit by the Sharm El Sheikh terrorist attacks, which were carried out by an extremist Islamist organisation targeting Egypt's tourist industry.
 Eighty-eight people were killed, the majority of them Egyptians, and over 200 were wounded by the attack, making it the second deadliest terrorist attack in the country's history.

-The city has played host to a number of important Middle Eastern peace conferences, including the 4 September 1999 agreement to restore Palestinian self-rule over the Gaza Strip.
+The city has played host to a number of important Middle Eastern peace conferences, including the 4 September 1999 agreement to establish Palestinian self-rule over the Gaza Strip.
 A second summit was held at Sharm on 17 October 2000 following the outbreak of the second Palestinian intifada, but it failed to end the violence.
 A summit was held in the city on 3 August 2005 on developments in the Arab world, such as the situation in the Arab–Israeli conflict.
 Again in 2007, an important ministerial meeting took place in Sharm, where dignitaries discussed Iraqi reconstruction.

-The World Economic Forum on the Middle East was hosted by Sharm el-Sheikh in 2006 and 2008.
+The World Economic Forum on the Middle East was hosted by Sharm El Sheikh in 2006 and 2008.
 Amidst the 2011 Egyptian protests, then-president Mubarak reportedly went to Sharm El Sheikh and resigned there on 11 February 2011.

-In November 2022, the United Nations Climate Change Conference (COP27) was held in Sharm el-Sheikh.
+The 2014 World Economic Forum in Sharm El Sheikh heralded a new initiative for desert cities urban development in Egypt.
+In November 2022, the United Nations Climate Change Conference (COP27) was held in Sharm El Sheikh.
 This conference led to the first loss and damage fund being created.

+On Monday, October 13, 2025, the city hosted an international summit titled "Sharm El-Sheikh Peace Summit" co-chaired by President Abdel Fattah El-Sisi and US President Donald Trump, with the participation of world leaders from more than 20 countries aiming to end the war in the Gaza Strip.